-The Ministry and ERO work together when ERO reports non-compliance with regulatory standards and associated licensing criteria.
+The Ministry and ERO work together when ERO reports non-compliance or compliance related concerns with regulatory standards and associated licensing criteria.
 This also applies to early childhood services that belong to a governing organisation.

 Kaupapa Māori provision is much broader and requires a variation to the evaluation approach.
-ERO works directly with peak bodies, District Offices or in centre managers, when reports identify issues of non-compliance.
+ERO works directly with peak bodies, district offices or licensed service managers, when reports identify issues of non-compliance with regulatory standards and related licensing criteria.
 Support systems are put in place to assist these services.
-ERO also reports directly to the Ministry where more serious breaches have been identified.
+ERO also reports directly to the Ministry where serious breaches of the regulatory standards have been identified.